 Are you a highly skilled professional seeking to work and live permanently in the United States?
 The EB-2 Visa could be ideal for you.

-In this EB-2 Visa program guide, you will learn about:
+In this ultimate guide to the EB-2 NIW program, you will learn about:

 Who qualifies for EB-2 NIW?

 To be eligible for the EB-2 NIW, you must demonstrate that your work is in the national interest of the United States.
-The process is reserved for individuals who fall under the exceptional ability category or have advanced degrees and can significantly contribute to the country’s well-being.
+The process is reserved for individuals who fall under the exceptional ability category or have advanced degrees who can provide services of national importance.

 EB-2 NIW Requirements

 To qualify under the EB-2 NIW as an individual with an advanced degree, you must meet the official criteria defined by the US Citizenship and Immigration Services (USCIS).
-It means you must have an advanced degree or its foreign equivalent (a baccalaureate or equivalent degree plus five years of post-baccalaureate, progressive experience working in that field).
+It means you must possess such a degree or its foreign equivalent (a baccalaureate or foreign equivalent degree plus five years of post-baccalaureate, progressive experience working in that field).

-You must present supporting documentation, such as an official academic record showing that you have a US advanced degree or an equivalent foreign degree, or that you have a US baccalaureate degree or a foreign equivalent degree and letters from former or current employers showing that you have at least five years of progressive post-bachelor’s degree working experience in the specialty.
+You must present supporting documentation, such as an official academic record showing that you have a US advanced degree or an equivalent foreign degree, or that you have a US baccalaureate degree or a foreign equivalent degree and letters from current or former employers showing that you have at least five years of progressive post-bachelor’s degree working experience in the specialty.

 The degree (and other qualifications in your official academic record) and/or employment experience must be relevant to the work you’ll be doing in the United States.